The Legend of Zelda: Ocarina of Time 3D: Reception

 Computer and Video Games gave the game 9.4 and wrote that it is "still a classic, still an explosion of nostalgia.
 Ocarina of Time 3D is a blissful rediscovery for veterans and an unmissable opportunity for newcomers".
 Retro Gamer gave it a 98%, calling it a perfect example how to remake a video game classic.
 VideoGamer gave it a perfect score: "We knew then that Miyamoto and co had made a classic, but it's only now that we can see just how revolutionary Ocarina of Time actually was".
-GiantBomb also gave it a perfect score, and going so far to say that "it's almost as important as a historical record as it is a game that's still enjoyable today".
+Giant Bomb also gave it a perfect score, and going so far to say that "it's almost as important as a historical record as it is a game that's still enjoyable today".

-The editors of the gaming site Hooked Gamers chose the game as the best portable of 2011.

-CNN ssaid that "this would be a great game for any gamer of any age".
+CNN.com said that "this would be a great game for any gamer of any age".
 GameSpot gave the game 8.5, stating: "Though its roots show through from time to time, the improved visuals remove any barrier of entry that age may have posed.
 The new elements enhance the core adventure to create the definitive version of this classic game, making Ocarina of Time 3D the best way to embark on (or relive) this landmark adventure".
 1UP was slightly more critical of the game, which gave the game B+: "As a portable gaming enthusiast, I love being able to play a game of this quality on the go.
 I just wish as much attention had been paid to the nuts-and-bolts of the game as was lavished on appearance".